NitroNatarajan/sql_data_warehouse_project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀💥.

 This project demonstartes a comprehensive data warehouse and analytics solution, from building a data warehouse to genarating actonable insights.
-And this is portfolio project highlights industry best practices in dataengineering and analytics.
+And this is portfolio project highlights industry best practices in data engineering and analytics.

 ---
 ### Project Requirements